Level Term Life Insurance

 Combined with its exclusive group rates for physicians and high benefit amounts, this plan is a great way to protect your loved ones if something should happen to you.

 Your family’s financial obligations will continue, even after you’re gone.
 The benefits provided by this plan are paid in full, regardless of any other insurance you have in place, and this coverage remains yours, even if you change jobs or become self-employed.
-Although no amount of money can replace your presence in your loved ones’ lives, AMA-sponsored level term life benefits can help provide an additional layer of financial protection when they need it most.
+Although no amount of money can replace your presence in your loved ones’ lives, AMA-sponsored Level Term Life Insurance plan benefits can help provide an additional layer of financial protection when they need it most.

 No. Membership in the AMA is not required to apply, although Members pay less.